MartianZoo/solarnet/README.md

 This is a clean room project unrelated to those apps or to any other existing codebase.

+## Disclaimer

+This project is very much not ready for prime-time.
+If you're intrepid, you can certainly play around with it -- it does a fair amount of stuff already.
+But it is **not ready for prime-time** at all.

+Warnings:

+* It's buggy
+* Error messages are unhelpful
+* The code is a mess
+* The command-line UI is hard to figure out
+* Most of what you need to know to mess around with it isn't written down yet

 ## Why another game engine?

 The game engine is the part of a game whose job is to *know the rules* of the game perfectly.
 It is just a big overblown calculator.
 Given some game state, and some choice made by a player, the engine computes the game state that results (or else determines that the choice was illegal).

 Inside the open-source app mentioned above is *already* an extremely accurate (~99.9%) game engine.
 And inside the official app mentioned above is already a game engine.
 So why do we need a third?

 Answer: we don't.
-I just wanted to.
+I just wanted to, because I love the game and wanted a challenge.

 I am taking a different approach, though.
 All the cards, milestones, etc. are *[just data](https://github.com/MartianZoo/solarnet/blob/main/canon/src/main/java/dev/martianzoo/tfm/canon/cards.json5)* and don't require custom programming (except for the ones that do).
-These game components express their behaviors using a specification language called **Pets** created just for this purpose.
-Expressions of card behaviors written in Pets would also be suitable for conversion into natural-language instructions, or even the iconographic language used by the printed cards.
-This would in theory create a situation where every card *must* do exactly what it says it does (in words and in icons), because it couldn't do otherwise.
+Instead these game components express their behaviors using a specification language called **Pets**.
+These expressions are readable by the game engine, but could also in theory be converted into natural-language instructions, or even into the iconographic language used by the printed cards.
+The eventual goal is that every card *must* do exactly what it says it does (in words and in icons), because it couldn't do otherwise.

 But when it comes down to it, I don't know what this project will be useful for yet.
 Maybe it would be good for training AI players against.
 But maybe nothing.